heroku/heroku-cli-plugin-ai/README.md

   $ heroku ai:models:detach [MODEL_RESOURCE] -a <value> [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  the resource ID or alias of the model resource to detach
+  MODEL_RESOURCE  resource ID or alias of the model resource to detach

 FLAGS
-  -a, --app=<value>     (required) the name of the Heroku app to detach the model resource from -r, --remote=<value>  git remote of app to use
+  -a, --app=<value>     (required) name of the Heroku app to detach the model resource from -r, --remote=<value>  git remote of app to use

 DESCRIPTION